Keith - Mt Gambier - Pt MacDonnell

 Photo taken: January 2005.

-RD sign northbound on Riddoch Highway at Comaum Forest Rd (C212), 32km south of Naracoorte.
+RD sign northbound on Riddoch Highway at Edenhope Rd (C212), 32km south of Naracoorte.
 Comaum Forest Rd leads to Edenhope.

 Photo taken: January 2005.